nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to edit an event.
-2. PlanEase shows a prompt to indicate that the event has been edited successfully.
+2. PlanEase indicates that the event has been edited successfully.

 Use case ends.